-Provincial Permissions Board: Matters of Provincial Concern
+Provincial Operating Licencing Board: Matters of Provincial Concern

-Appointment of members of permissions board
+Appointment of members of board

-- 76. (1) The permissions board consists of the number of members determined by the MEC by notice in the Provincial Gazette. - (2) Section 5 of the Road Transportation Act, 1977 (Act No. 74 of 1977), or replacing provincial laws, applies to members of the board. - (3) (a) Any interested person may make a written request to the board that a board member recuse himself or herself where the person has reason to believe that the member has or could reasonably be expected to have such a financial or other conflict of 25 interest and such a request must specify detailed reasons. - (b) The member concerned must give due regard to such a written request and decide whether or not to recuse himself or herself in the relevant circumstances.
+- 77. (1] The board consists of the number of members determined by the MEC by notice in the Provincial Gazette. - (2) Section 5 of the Road Transportation Act, 1977 (Act No. 74 of 1977), or replacing provincial laws, applies to members of the board. - (3) (a) Any interested person may make a written request to the board that a board member recuse himself or herself where the person has reason to believe that the member has or could reasonably be expected to have such a financial or other conflict of 25 interest, and such a request must specify detailed reasons. - (b) The member concerned must give due regard to such a written request and decide whether or not to recuse himself or herself in the relevant circumstances.

-Duties of permissions board
+Duties of board

-- 77. (1) The permissions board must exercise or perform its powers and functions 30 independently, free from governmental, political or other outside influence, and impartially, without fear, favour or prejudice. - (2) The permissions board must meet as often as may be necessary to conduct its business expeditiously and efficiently. - (3) The permissions board must keep minutes of its proceedings and keep records of 35 all applications that have been made to it. - (4) Every permissions board must- - (a) keep at its place of business a duplicate original of every permission issued by it, which includes, for the purpose of this paragraph, the duplicate original of such a permission as renewed, amended or transferred from time to time; and 40 - (b) have the prescribed particulars of each permission, which includes, for the purposes of this paragraph, a permission as renewed, amended or transferred from time to time, and of its holder and the vehicle to which it relates, entered on the Land Transport Permit System as prescribed by the Minister.
+- 78. (1) The board must exercise or perform its powers and functions independently, 30 free from governmental, political or other outside influence, and impartially, without fear, favour or prejudice. - (2) The board must meet as often as may be necessary to conduct its business expeditiously and efficiently. - (3) The board must keep minutes of its proceedings and keep records of all 35 applications that have been made to it. - (4) Every board must- - (a) keep at its place of business a duplicate original of every operating licence issued by it, which includes, for the purpose of this paragraph, the duplicate original of such an operating licence as renewed, amended or transferred from 40 time to time; and - (b) have the prescribed particulars of each operating licence, which includes, for the purposes of this paragraph, an operating licence as renewed, amended or transferred from time to time, and of its holder and the vehicle to which it relates, entered on the Land Transport Permit System as prescribed by the 45 Minister.

-Permissions: Matters of Provincial Concern
+PART 16 Operating Licences: Matters of Provincial Concern